Basics of Phonograph Records

 flexible and often with a large center-hole.

-Value: Some experts have estimated that over ONE BILLION phonograph records were made during the 20th Century.
-Many hundreds of millions were sold even back in the 1920's.
+Value: Some experts have estimated that well over ONE HUNDRED BILLION phonograph records were made during the 20th Century.
+Hundreds of millions were sold in the 1900-1930 timeframe.
+Many have survived.

 It is a fact that the vast majority of "old 78 RPM" records we come across are worth between 50 cents and $2.00 each (and often far less, depending on condition).
 Hundreds of thousands of early 78 RPM recordings survive today, and we often find them sold by the crates at swap meets and garage sales for a few bucks.
 Yes, there are some really rare and expensive titles out there and collectors pay big money for them.
 But they are not likely to be found mixed-in with grandpa's 1940's Frank Sinatra and Glenn Miller records.
 You may have seen a few valuable discs featured on TV shows, but just like finding a rare 17th Century book at the local library sale, the odds of finding a really rare record in your attic or at the swap meet are quite slim.
 Consider "Wheat Pennies"; there are millions of them still out there, but it is the very rare find that brings any money.